rampal-punia/data-science-toolkit/quick_overviews/2_maths_for_ds.md

 50. **Directional Derivative**: The rate at which a function changes in the direction of a given vector, generalizing the concept of a gradient.

 51. **Implicit Differentiation**: A technique to find the derivative of a function defined implicitly by an equation, rather than explicitly.

-This list covers foundational concepts in linear algebra and calculus that are crucial for understanding machine learning algorithms and techniques.